Knee Replacement (Total)

 In addition, many patients find kneeling and crouching difficult after a knee replacement due to some residual stiffness in the knee.
 It is important to remember that the knee heals slowly after a knee replacement and it takes at least three months for the swelling and skin discolouration to settle.
 The knee will continue to improve for up to one year after the operation as pain lessens and movement recovers.

 The majority of joint replacement surgeries are complication free, however, the risks vary depending upon your age and overall health.
-The surgeon will discuss success rates and complications with each patient.
+The surgeon will discuss success rates and complications with you.

-Both patients and their Healthcare team can take several actions before and after surgery to reduce the risks of complications.
-It is important to be in the best possible overall health and there are a number of things patients can do to prepare for surgery, recovery and rehabilitation.
+Both you and your healthcare team can take several actions before and after surgery to reduce the risks of complications.
+It is important to be in the best possible overall health and there are a number of things you can do to prepare for surgery, recovery and rehabilitation.
+It is important to be in the best possible overall health for joint replacement surgery, so that you are ready for the work involved in your recovery to improve your outcome.
+There are many things that can be done in advance of joint replacement surgery to be ready for your surgery and your recovery:

-• Infection - if there are any signs or symptoms of an infection, such as a chest or urinary infection in the days prior to surgery, inform the surgeon.
+- Infection: if there are any signs or symptoms of an infection, such as a chest or urinary infection in the days prior to surgery, inform the surgeon.
 The surgeon will also need to be advised of rash or flare up of psoriasis or eczema around the hip area or a leg ulcer.
-Patients who have a history of MRSA/VRE or have been in contact with someone with MRSA/VRE, should inform their healthcare team.
+If you have a history of MRSA/VRE or have been in contact with someone with MRSA/VRE, you should inform your healthcare team.

-• Exercise - it is important to be as fit as possible before the procedure, as this will make recovery much faster.
-Patients will be given a personal exercise programme to follow in advance of and for a time after the procedure.
+- Exercise: it is important to be as fit as possible before the procedure, as this will make recovery much faster.
+You will be given a personal exercise programme to follow in advance of and for a time after the procedure.

 Damaged cartilage and bone will be removed and the new metal / plastic implants positioned to restore the alignment and function of the knee.
-A total knee replacement takes approximately 1 to 2 hours.
+A total knee replacement takes approximately 1 to 2 hours surgery time.

-Patients will be moved to the recovery area until stable enough to return to the ward where the team will work closely to aid their recovery.
+You will be moved to the recovery area until you are stable enough to return to the ward where the team will work closely to aid your recovery.

-Patients will have a drip for intravenous fluids through a vein into the arm or hand which will continue until they are able to eat and drink again.
-Patients may eat and drink as required commencing with sips of water followed by a light meal.
+You will have a drip for intravenous fluids through a vein into the arm or hand which will continue until you are able to eat and drink again.
+You may eat and drink as required commencing with sips of water followed by a light meal.

 The leg will be wrapped in a large bandage and there may be a drain in the knee which is normally removed in the days following surgery.

-A patient's discharge date will be determined by all members of the Healthcare team involved in their care, who will work in consultation with their family.
+Your discharge date will be determined by all members of the healthcare team involved in your care, who will work in consultation with your family.

-Discharge from hospital normally occurs when patients reach specific goals such as the distance they can walk or how much their wound has healed.
-The Surgeon will discuss the expected length of stay prior to admission.
+Discharge from hospital normally occurs when you reach specific goals such as the distance you can walk or how much your wound has healed.
+The surgeon will discuss the expected length of stay prior to admission.